OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/guides/artifacts/index.md

 ## Requirements

-You need to fulfill the following requirements to follow this step-by-step tutorial.
+We need to fulfill the following requirements to follow this step-by-step tutorial.

 - A machine having Ubuntu22.04 LTS installed
 - Ipv6 support, thus, WSL is no suitable